 Our Father, who art in heaven, hallowed be thy name; thy kingdom come, thy will be done on earth, as it is in heaven.
 Give us this day our daily bread, and forgive us our trespasses, as we forgive those who trespass against us; and lead us not into temptation, but deliver us from evil.

 Sign of Peace

 Celebrant: The peace of the Lord be with you always.
-All: And with your spirit.

 Deacon: Let us offer each other the sign of peace.

 Breaking of the Bread